 It cracked me up and was so well timed, but was totally lost on the victim!

-Times have changed however, 25 years ago the Kensington was a back street boozer with a similar lay out to the Queen Vic on Albert Square.
-The punters were pretty bohemian, but down to earth.
+Times have changed however, 30 years ago the Kensington was a run of the mill place- the punters were pretty bohemian, but down to earth.
 It was a drinkers’ pub which served the odd hot snack, but I sold more packs of Old Holborn than pasties in my time behind the bar there.